rehierl/node-tree-outliner/2-0-core-design/5-2-sxn-associations.md

 Put differently, a section's first content node will always be strictly associated with that section, never with one of the section's subsections.

-That is, because the declared section will always be the new current and least significant section when a section's first content node is entered.
+That is because the declared section will always be the new current and least significant section when a section's first content node is entered.
 Consequently, the declared section will always be used to associate its first content node.